JJMinton/conferenceTimer/README.md

 * logging

-# Auto-start
+## Auto-start
-The auto-start must occur after the user has logged in and the window manager is loaded because it starts a gui.
+The auto-start must occur after the user has logged in and the window manager is loaded because it starts a GUI.
-XDG-compliant desktop environment, such as GNOME or KDE, will autostart all *.desktop files in locations including ~/.config/autostart
+XDG-compliant desktop environment, such as GNOME or KDE, will auto-start all *.desktop files in locations including ~/.config/autostart.

-Using this approach, a file containing
+The .deskto file should look like
 ```
 [Desktop Entry]
 Type=Application
 Exec=/path/to/python3.5 /path/to/repo/file_change_handler.py
 ```
+An example is given in the ./scripts folder and can be copied or symlinked to ~/.config/autostart after modification.

-# Schedule sync and program restart
+## Schedule sync and program restart

-Auto-start is also necessary for code and schedule syncronisation.
-I will come back to this.
+A restart of the control loops occur when a new schedule is detected, using watchdog.
+Syncronisation to a server can be achieved with an rsync script and called by cron or systemd.
+If rsync is used, the --inplace flag is required to triger watchdog events.

+Example rsync script (sync.sh.default) and systemd timer files (sync-schedule.timer.default) are included in ./scripts.
+The latter can be copied or symlinked to /??? after modification.

+NOTE: an ssh-key will have to be set up between the local host and the server using ssh-keygen On the local host run `ssh-keygen' to generate key.
+Then copy the new key to remote using `ssh-copy-id -i ~/.ssh/id_rsa.pub <remote-address>`.

+## Time synchronisation
-# Time synchronisation
+Time synchronisation is achieved with ntp run from systemd.

-todo

-# Pin layout
+## Pin layout
 Marked pins are the default configuratin; however, config.py should be checked for specific implementation.
 ```
  -----------